-The credit reference agencies report factual information about your credit file and anyone who you apply for credit with can access that information when considering your application.
-Each lender will have their own set of criteria for accepting an application and although they’re highly unlikely to share that criteria with you, you can rest assured that applications will be assessed based on that criteria.
+The credit reference agencies report factual information about your credit file and anyone with who you apply for credit can access that information when considering your application.
+Each lender will have its own set of criteria for accepting an application and although they’re highly unlikely to share that criteria with you, you can rest assured that applications will be assessed based on that criteria.

 Some companies are stricter than others when it comes to approving applications for credit and some may have more relaxed criteria but will charge you a premium for lending to you.

 Take car finance, for example, there’s an ad that plays pretty much on repeat on our local radio station that says they can offer almost everyone credit for a car – even those with poor credit history.
-That’s because they will review your application and match you to a company who is willing to lend to you – the better your credit history is, the more companies there are who will lend to you as you’re classed as a lower risk so your interest rate will be better.
-If you don’t have a great credit history then your choices are more limited so you’ll be left with companies who are willing to take on the risk of lending to you but because of the risk factors, they’ll charge more interest to lend to you.
+That’s because they will review your application and match you to a company that is willing to lend to you – the better your credit history is, the more companies there are who will lend to you as you’re classed as a lower risk so your interest rate will be better.
+If you don’t have a great credit history then your choices are more limited though so you’ll be left with companies who offer bad credit car finance and are willing to take on the risk of lending to you.
+They may charge a bit more in interest so do take that into consideration when making a decision.

 So, don’t ask ‘Am I blacklisted?’ just have a look at these reasons below to find out why you might have been declined…